ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 # Motions

 A motion is responsible for animating a single sprite.
 Each motion takes a sprite as the first argument and options as the second argument.
-Motions can also have `to` and `from` arguments that take an initial and final attribute value of a sprite to animate.
-Essentially, motions animate the change in the given attribute of a sprite from its initial to its final value.
-Motions represent the change in state or category of a sprite, and they manage continuity from one animation to the next.
-Transitions are composed out of motions because they look at different categories of sprites and assigns motions to them.
+Motions can also have `to` and `from` arguments that take initial and final attribute values of the sprite.
+Motions animate the change of the given attribute from its initial to its final value.
 Like transitions, you may use any of the built in motions or implement your own.

 ### move